ccao-data/data-architecture/dbt/models/default/docs.md

 - Taking the max value by 14-digit PIN and year is sufficient for accurate values.
 We do this because even given the criteria to de-dupe `asmt_all`, we still end up with duplicates by PIN and year.
+- Market value (`_mv`) columns accurately reflect incentives, statute, levels of assessment, building splits, etc.

+### Nuance

+- Market values only exist for stages after and including `2020 Board`.
+Prior to that, market values were stored/tracked in the county mainframe and are not easily retrievable.

 **Primary Key**: `year`, `pin`
 {% enddocs %}